 that the Declaration of Independence is really true.

-Because I oppose the violence and the illiteracy,
+Because I oppose the violence and the illiteracy of secularism,

 I support "theocracy."
 Specifically, I believe we should move

 in the direction of a pure Christian Theocracy.

 Declaration of Independence and served in the Presidential

 administrations of John Adams, Thomas Jefferson, and James Madison --